 This lab aims to:

-server, an
+telnet server, an

-server and a web server, an Ethernet hub and patch panel.
+ftp server and a web server, an Ethernet hub and patch panel.
 You

 will also use a packet capture tool to provide data dumps of the traffic